keenlabs/Keen-Docs/source/clients/iOS/usage-guide.rst

 Register Client
 ^^^^^^^^^^^^^^^

-Register the KeenClient shared client with your project ID and authorization token.
+Register the KeenClient shared client with your project ID and API Key.
 The recommended place to do this is in one of your application delegates.
 Here’s some example code:

 .. code-block:: objc